SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams-and-Events.md

 [slide hideTitle]

-# Duplex and Transform Streams - add demo
+# Duplex and Transform Streams

 A duplex stream is both readable and writable similar to a **Transform** stream.